pudly/schmopera-hugo/content/articles/like-our-content-meet-our-authors.md

 ---
-title: Like our content?
-Meet our authors!
+title: "Like our content?
+Meet our authors!"
 ---

 We're proud of the content here on Schmopera.com, and we couldn't do it without our contributors.